Maintaining a blog is a great way to keep your audience engaged, increase traffic to your website, and build your brand’s authority.

 The tool can show you trending topics, including hashtags, and can provide individual results for different platforms, such as YouTube and Twitter.

-As a result, you can pick up ideas for your next post, while simultaneously keeping an eye on the competition and a finger on the pulse of your chosen sphere of interest.
+As a result, you can pick up ideas for your next post while keeping an eye on the competition and a finger on the pulse of your chosen sphere of interest.

 It even comes with humorous annotations, along with genuinely helpful tips about creating great headlines.